brianyamasaki/get-that-job/docs/src/resume/index.md

 ::: tip
 The resume is the one place where you should brag about everything that sets you apart and above from other job applicants
 :::

+## Never Lie and Be Accurate
+Your resume **will** eventually get sent to the team you want to join, where a manager will decide whether they want to interview you or not, so make sure what’s in your resume is accurate and you can explain any detail in your resume.
+As an example, do not list COBOL as a computer language you understand if you can’t write a simple program in it.
+You can say that you understand HTML/CSS even though it was 4 years ago and you haven’t kept up with all the latest changes (of course, be ready to explain that you’re a little out of date).